dhfbk/ItaCoLA-dataset/README.md

 #### Citation

 > Trotta D., Guarasci R., Leonardelli E., Tonelli S. *Monolingual and Cross-Lingual Acceptability Judgments with the Italian CoLA corpus*.
-To appear in Findings of EMNLP 2021.
+In Findings of EMNLP 2021.

 ### Data Description